 - a) The student must complete a minimum of 12 semester hours of PSYC courses in residence at Winthrop University.
 No more than three hours of Field Experience or Academic Internship (PSYC 471/472) can count toward the major. - b) PSYC 198 may be waived at the discretion of the Chair and Dean's Office for students transferring with a considerable amount of Psychology credit or those who enter the major as Juniors or Seniors. - c) Students changing their majors from Biology to Psychology who have completed BIOL 300 with a grade of C- or better, are not required to complete PSYC 302.
-Dual majors in Psychology and Biology should complete only one of the two required experimental courses (PSYC 302 or BIOL 300). - d) Students changing their majors from Sociology to Psychology or Sociology majors with Psychology minors, who have passed SOCL 316 with a grade of C- or better, are not required to complete PSYC 301.
+Dual majors in Psychology and Biology should complete only one of the two required experimental courses (PSYC 302 or BIOL 300). - d) Students changing their majors from Sociology to Psychology or Sociology majors with Psychology minors, who have passed SOCL 316 with a grade of C- or better, are not required to complete PSYC 301 or the associated credit hours.
 Double majors in Psychology and Sociology should complete only one of the two required statistics courses (PSYC 301 or SOCL 316).
 Consult your adviser for an appropriate course.
+See pages 16-18 for additional degree requirements.